avicodelo/avicodelo/README.md

 ## About me

 I am a person who loves learning new abilities.
 Nowadays, I live in Sevilla (Spain) due to my work which is related to aviation.
-My goal is to improve my knowledge in programming in order to create revolutionary things that can help other people
+My goal is to improve my knowledge in programming in order to create revolutionary things that can help other people.

 ### My current situation
 - 🔭 I’m currently working on my own ambitiuos project that I want to launch to the world